Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 ### Throwing Arms.
-Your arms become approximately the length of your legs, allowing you to expend a stamina die and sling a piece of debris at a target within 120 feet of you.
+Your arms become approximately the length of your legs, allowing you to expend a hit die and sling a piece of debris at a target within 120 feet of you.
 Make a thrown weapon attack against a target, the target takes 3d8 bludgeoning damage if your attack hits.
 Regardless of if the attack hits or not, every creature within 5 feet of the target, including the target, must succeed a DC 14